Building credit is often easier said than done, like most financial things in life. Here’s why:

 See the problem here? 🤔

 The system makes it hard for anyone without credit to get a good credit card.
-Most bank “starter cards” have low credit limits, high interest and high fees – some, like secured cards, even make you put down a deposit.
+Most bank “starter cards” have low credit limits, high interest charges, and high fees – some, like secured cards, even make you put down a deposit.
 All of that can be expensive, and that’s before you even have the opportunity to build credit.

 Whether you have a secured credit card, Petal credit card, or some other type of credit card, using a credit card responsibly is an easy way to build good credit.
 Here are a few other things to keep in mind: